RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: Implementation

 \section{Implementation}

-The available mm-wave \ac{cots} devices support IEEE 802.11ad and offer very limited access to physical layer information \cite{steinmetzer2017compressive}.
+The available \ac{mmwave} \ac{cots} devices support IEEE 802.11ad and offer very limited access to physical layer information \cite{steinmetzer2017compressive}.
 To the best of the authors' knowledge, there are no \ac{cots} solutions for the new IEEE 802.11ay standard available yet.
 To address the lack of hardware, we turn a \ac{mmwave} \ac{sdr} system into a \ac{jcr} experimentation platform.
-In this section, we cover the details and design decisions made to implement RAPID on such platform.
+Here we cover the design decisions made to implement RAPID on such platform.